rajaraodv/draftjs-examples/README.md

 `npm run build && git add . && git commit -m "made changes" && git push heroku master && heroku open`

+# Contributing A New Draft.JS Example
+1. Create your Editor component in `/public/src/components` folder
+2. Add the component to `/public/src/pages/Examples`
+3. If you need to add any stylesheets, add it to `/public/style`
+	1. Make sure to use classnames that are unique so it doesn't conflict w/ other examples.

+#LICENSE
+MIT